 Start any time. $496 incl GST

-Set of modules with your own tutor, an internationally published author.
+Set of modules with your own one-on-one tutor, an internationally published author.

 Learn from anywhere in the country.

-Ann’s elegiac novel ‘Rich Man Road’ reached No 1 on the Booksellers NZ fiction sales list in Winter 2015.
+Ann’s elegiac novel ‘Rich Man Road’ reached No 1 on the Booksellers NZ fiction sales list.
 The novel is published by Eunoia Books, a publishing house made up of former students of Hub Director John Cranna.
 Ann says of her novel: ‘My extended family lives in Croatia and I have grown up with the rich stories and legends of the Dalmatian coast.
 During WWII, my relatives escaped the German occupation, spending time as refugees in the British run camps in El Shatt, Egypt.’
 The novel follows the journey of one of these relatives who migrated to New Zealand.
-Ann’s novel received a glowing review from Rae McGregor on National Radio in Winter 2015, which helped catapult it to No 1 position.
+Ann’s novel received a glowing review from Rae McGregor on National Radio, which helped catapult it to No 1 position.